Pablo Hernández (footballer, born 1985): Swansea City

-On 31 August 2012, Hernández moved to Premier League side Swansea City for three years and a club-record fee of £5.55 million.
+On 31 August 2012, Hernández moved to Premier League side Swansea City for three years and a fee of £5.55 million.
 He scored his first official goal on 20 October, helping to a 2–1 home victory over Wigan Athletic.

 Hernández scored his second goal for the Swans on 3 November 2012, a late equaliser in a 1–1 draw against Chelsea at the Liberty Stadium.
 He was named to the team of the week published on 3 September by Sky Sports, and started in the final of the Football League Cup on 24 February 2013, helping to a 5–0 rout of Bradford City.

 Al-Arabi

 On 15 July 2014, Hernández joined Al-Arabi on a three-year deal, having started talks with the Qatari club the previous week.
 The fee was unknown, but it was speculated that the fee would be lower than the amount paid by Swansea to Valencia for his services two years before.

-Hernández returned to Spain and its top tier on 31 August 2015 after a loan spell at Al-Nasr Dubai, agreeing to a one-year loan deal with Rayo Vallecano.
+Hernández returned to Spain and its top tier on 31 August 2015 after a loan spell at Al-Nasr, agreeing to a one-year loan deal with Rayo Vallecano.
 He started regularly for the team from the Madrid outskirts, who ended the campaign with relegation.

 Leeds United

 On 2 August 2016, Hernández signed with Championship club Leeds United on a six-month loan deal, with the option of a permanent move in January 2017, linking up with former Swansea manager Garry Monk and being given the number 19 shirt.
 After the former failed to receive his paperwork in time from the Qatar Football Association for the opening fixture against Queens Park Rangers (which ended in a 3–0 defeat), he made his debut on 10 August in a 3–2 win at Fleetwood Town in the EFL Cup.

 Hernández's league debut for Leeds came in a 1–2 home loss to Birmingham City, on 13 August 2016.
 On 17 September he scored his first goal, with a curling effort in a 2–0 victory over Cardiff City.
 On 5 November, he picked up a hamstring injury late on in a 3–2 win against Norwich City at Carrow Road, returning to action after almost two months; he celebrated his return on 26 December with a goal after replacing Hadi Sacko, helping defeat hosts Preston North End 4–1.

 Hernández signed a permanent six-month contract on 9 January 2017, with the option to extend the link by 12 months at the end of the season.
-He appeared in his first match after the new agreement four days later, helping his team climb to third in the table after beating Derby County 1–0 at home and being named Player of the match in the process.
+He appeared in his first match after the new agreement four days later, helping the side climb to third in the table after beating Derby County 1–0 at home and being named Player of the match in the process.